antoniobarbalau/antoniobarbalau.github.io/kernel.md

     Trying to convince an enraged person is useless and only makes them feel more misunderstood, leaving you both distressed.
 You can't rationally change their mind, but you can help them vent and feel better inside.
 Again, the focus shifts outside, from "I want to win this argument" to "I understand this person is suffering, and I can alleviate some of that suffering by listening compassionately."
 This leaves you with warmth inside and gives them a clearer mind, free of vented rage, alongside a most important sense of belonging and being understood.

     Finally, mudita—sympathetic joy.
 Whenever someone is joyful around you, take a moment to delight in their joy.
 Ask them to tell you more about what they're experiencing and feeling.
 With these three practices—metta, karuna, and mudita—you can transform any situation into a warming experience.
 Most importantly, don't forget to act towards yourself the same way you would act towards others: with kindness, compassion, and joy.

+    This endeavor can be aided by the formal practice of metta.
+In the formal practice, you bring to mind one person or one group of people.
+In general, you would consider in order: yourself, someone you love, someone neutral such as the clerk from the shop you just visited, someone you hate, humanity at large, all sentient beings and finally, all beings.
+For each instance you would repeat a number of times a sentence, such as: "I want to realize the moreness of X" or "May X be safe" or "May X enjoy a peaceful life" or whatever juicy loving words you find most attractive and appropriate.

+    I have a bracelet with wooden beads, and I repeat the sentence for each bead until I make a complete the entire bracelet, then move to the next class of people.
+I usually do this the first thing in the morning, the last thing in the evening and whenever I find a minute or two during the day.
+The practice does not have to go through all the stages (people), one is enough.
+And I'm always wearing the bracelet which through my practice becomes a symbol and constant reminder of love, of metta, always filling my heart with warmth.
+However, it is important to remember that what matters is the way in which we act, not the words, that is why I've started with the application and presented the formal practice last.
+Don't get lost into the words thinking you are a loving individual, act as a loving individual first and then engage into the formal practice as second.

 4. **Savoring and Having Fun**